froschi/froschi.github.com/_posts/2012-08-17-new-tiny-tool-njp.md

 	# New tiny tool: njp

 This should remind you of the page you are looking at.
 You can find the code [here at github](https://github.com/froschi/njp).

+**Update, 2012/08/18**: I haven't been the first person doing this (no surprise there).
+[Here is a similar approach](http://www.layouts-the.me/rake/2011/04/23/rake_tasks_for_jekyll/), using a rake task instead of a separate script.